 1. Determine where you are spending your money

-You can’t begin to manage your money unless you know where you are spending your money.
+You will always be broke unless you know where you are spending your money.
 I’ve done all kinds of budgeting systems over the years, but when it comes down to it, simple is best.

 You have to track every dollar that you spend.

 I know it is a huge hassle, but start simple by writing down all of your daily expenses.
 Once you start adding up your daily expenses, I can guarantee that you are going to be surprised at how much money you are wasting.
 Your spending habits are making you poor.

 You are going to be constantly broke when you are spending money and can’t remember when and how much you spent.
 The quickest way to stop being broke is to know where you are spending your money.